goabstract/abstract-sdk/CONTRIBUTING.md

 ### Linting

-Lint an format all code using Prettier via ESLint:
+Lint and format all code using Prettier via ESLint:

 ```sh
 yarn lint --fix